cosmosoftroot/npm-cosmos-msg/README.md

 # cosmos-messages

-This is a package that provides famous phrases randomly, to motivate our day as developers
+This is a package that provides famous quotes randomly, to motivate our day as developers

 ## Install